atapiaco/PenstockOptimizer/README.md

 The algorithm can be executed from *gui_penstock_optimizer.m*.

-1. The program reads a N-discretized river profile from an excel file, where column 1 and 2 are, respectively, the x and y coordinates of the N points of the discretization.
+1. Using the button *IMPORT PROFILE*, the program reads a N-discretized river profile from an excel file, where column 1 and 2 are, respectively, the x and y coordinates of the N points of the discretization.
+After the importation, the river profile is plotted.

-   An example river profile, called *river_example.xlsx*, is given.
+   * An example river profile, called *river_example.xlsx*, is given.

+2. The problem data is introduced in the boxes.

+   * Example values are preloaded.

+3. Using the button *SOLVE* executes the solver.
+The linear system is built using the algorithm described in the paper, and a *branch and bound* routine is used to find the optimal solution, which is written in the *solution* box.

+4. An *excel file* report can be easily generated with the button *GENERATE REPORT*.
+This report is compound of 2 sheets.
+The first one consists on a resume with the main output values.
+The second sheet includes the complete solution of the problem, listing all the nodes of the penstock.